 In the absence of real fall data, tests have to be performed by actors simulating the falls in lab conditions in a preferably realistic way.
 Although for this reason the evaluation data can not be seen as "perfect", we followed well-defined scenarios and tried to capture the large diversity of fall actions and normal activity at home.
 For this given test data, the experimental results have shown the general applicability of the approach.
 However, there is lot of space for improvements in the future.
-As human silhouettes serve as input for our fall detection system, robust person detection and tracking is crucial and will be further investigated [15].
-Our system can also be extended towards a more sophisticated reasoning, e.g. to detect falls that do not end in a characteristic lying posture.
+Besides a more efficient person detection, the final fall detection can be extended towards a more sophisticated reasoning.
 Thus, more powerful rules will be defined in cooperation with caretakers and health organizations which are able to cope with fall events in real conditions.

 In the future, prototype installations will show the real challenges of the various environments and life styles of the elderly (overfilled flats, pets, dementia, active life style (e.g. exercising), visitors, etc.).
 Arguably, the manual or automatic definition of inactivity zones [16] will be necessary to make the system more robust against normal sitting and lying actions.
-Since a conclusion from this paper is the possible use of cheap cameras (low spatial and temporal resolution), future research will also determine detailed hardware specifications which allow a reliable fall detection at home.
-This includes also the number of cameras needed and their optimal positioning, in order to give an estimate of the overall costs of the system.